gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Step 2: Explore Azure IoT Central

-1. Explore the IoT Central application has been provisioned.
+1. Explore the IoT Central application when it has been provisioned.
 This is the default IoT Central Dashboard.

     ![](resources/iot-central-default-view.png)